AlexandrValerevich/Pineapple.GrpcMock/Readme.md

   - ~~As a user I want to clear all my stubs~~
   - As a user I want to get possible input/output properties and their type name for method
   - As a user I want to set up default stub for Service/Method
+  - As a user I want to set up default proxy server for all requests with low priority
+  - As a user I want to set up default proxy server for certain service all requests with middle priority
-  - As a user I want to proxy request to actual server if there no stub
+  - As a user I want to set up default proxy server for certain method with middle priority
+  - As a user I want to save local all added stubs

 - Code
   - ~~How to return response?~~